drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Phenyl

-The equatorial conformer is preferred to the axial one, with a difference of energy of 12.5 kJ/mol.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/phenyl-e5eeacd3'><i class='fa fa-play' aria-hidden='true'></i></button>The equatorial conformer is preferred to the axial one, with a difference of energy of 12.5 kJ/mol.
 *[nce]: New Chemical Entity: a compound not previously described.